JoseLuisSR/springboot-activemq/publish-and-subscribe/publisher/README.md

-# Producer
+# Publisher

-Below are the steps to set up and deploy spring boot application with ActiveMQ embedded and produce different kind of messages.
+Below are the steps to set up and deploy spring boot application with ActiveMQ embedded and publish different kind of messages.

 ## Libraries